CometVisu/CometVisu/doc/manual/en/colab/index.rst

-1. Switch to the directory with the local repository on the command line ``git checkout -b new-branches`` (The name of the new branch can be chosen freely, it can only be nonexistent)
+1. Switch to the directory with the local repository on the command line ``git checkout -b new-branches`` (The name of the new branch can be chosen freely, as long as it is not existing yet)
 2. Edit and save the desired files with an editor of your choice
 3. ``git commit -a -m "Short description of the change"`` (Formulate the description in English if possible).
-   With ``git status``you can first check which changes are all *commited*
+   With ``git status`` you can first check which changes are all *commited*
-4. Steps 2. + 3. can be repeated as many times as you think you have made all the changes
+4. Steps 2. + 3. can be repeated as many times as many times as you want until you have made all intended changes
 5. ``git push``
 6. Go to the github page of the private repository and click on *new pull request*.
 On the following page *Comparing changes*